Not a normal tradeshow

 The Very Best Retailers

-Put your brand in front of 500 hand-selected retailers from all around North America.
+Put your brand in front of hand-selected buyers from all around North America.
 These are the best gear shops in the business.
-In fact, we even pay for their travel.
-If your brand receives an invitation to The Big Gear Show, it’s because these retailers want to see you there.
+In fact, we even pay for some of their travel.
+If your brand is asked to attend The Big Gear Show, it’s because these retailers want to see you there.

 We're Outside, with a Fully-Integrated Demo